 - Review of manufacturing and quality control product documentation;

-- Laboratory testing of samples of dietary supplements for conformance to standards of quality found in the USP–NF, or to appropriate pharmacopeial or manufacturer specifications if a USP standard does not exist; and
+- Laboratory testing of samples of dietary supplements for conformance to standards of quality found in the USP–NF, or to appropriate pharmacopeial or manufacturer specifications and

-- Off-the-shelf testing of USP Verified dietary supplements to confirm that the product continues to meet USP's strict standards.
+- Off-the-shelf testing of USP Verified dietary supplements to confirm that the product continues to meet science-based quality standards.